Sukomal07/pokedex-project/README.md

 - View a list of Pokemon names and images.
 - Click on a Pokemon to view more detailed information.
 - Responsive design for optimal viewing on different devices.
+- Search pokemon with their name or id

 ## Technologies Used